Clearly-Agile/fullstack-observables/README.md

-Getting Started
+## Getting Started

-1. You have the repo, so skip Step 1.
+1. Clone the repository from github, if you have the repo, go to step 2.

 2. Install Docker Desktop if you don't have it https://www.docker.com/products/docker-desktop (Skip if you have) **See the note below if you don't want to use Docker